teamed/teamed.io/pages/policy.md

 tasks are assigned to performers only when the project has less than ten assigned tasks.
 Postponed tasks are never assigned.
-To change any task priority, just ask a project manager, for example "_this task is urgent_" or "_this task is posponed_", or "_this task is not urgent any more_"
+To change any task priority, just ask a project manager, for example "_this task is urgent_" or "_this task is postponed_", or "_this task is not urgent any more_"

 {% par 27 %}
 As an architect, you can assign any ticket to one of the project milestones.